oneblockmore/docs-1/src/tutorials/ballot.md

 #### State

-For state, we'll keep track of the constructor `args` to our secret ballot, filepath to the generated service `bytecode`, a pointer to a locally-running `gateway` for submitting RPCs (which you'll set up shortly), and a `mnemonic` which is used by the gateway to sign RPCs and validate them as having been initiated by you.
+For state, we'll keep track of the constructor `args` to our secret ballot, a filepath to the generated service `bytecode`, a pointer to a locally-running `gateway` for submitting RPCs (which we'll set up shortly), and a `mnemonic` which is used by the gateway to sign RPCs and validate them as having been initiated by you.
 All of these will be used to create the `ballot` object in your state, which is a nice abstraction that represents your ballot service and will let you make RPCs painlessly.

 ```javascript